TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/power-distribution-signoff.md

 	+ This constraint is applicable to all subsystems of the robot platform in order to make the robot easily adaptable year to year.
 This in particular applies to the power distribution system by requiring that power connections should be easy to connect and disconnect.
 - C7:  The robot shall possess a single emergency stop button that is accessible and stops all robot movement without removing power to essential processors that is compliant with standard NFPA 79-10 [NFPA79].
-	+ The constraint is required by the IEEE hardware competition rules every year as a safety precaution and is followed by the power distribution system of the robot [IEEE].
+	+ The constraint is required by the IEEE hardware competition rules every year as a safety precaution and is followed by the power distribution system of the robot [IEEE123].
 - C8: The robot shall contain a power bus that is not inhibited by DC motor operation.
 	+ This constraint was made because DC motors can cause interference in the power buses of electronics by supplying a voltage pushing back on their power source, referred to as "back-EMF", inhibiting the function of the power rails for other components.
 Diode protection is used to prevent this.